• Skip to primary navigation

 Yes, you can cook a sweet potato in the air fryer.
 It will come out just as delicious as if you baked it.
 A Southern Soul has all the tips you need to make the best air fryer sweet potatoes.

-What can I do with leftover sweet potatoes?
+What can I do with leftover Microwave Sweet Potato?

 Now that you have perfectly cooked sweet potatoes in less than 10 minutes, what can you do with them.
 Here are some of my favorite ways to use cooked sweet potatoes.